On this page:

 Join our academic community and be close to home!
 One of the most common questions is “Will my credits transfer?”
 But there is an important distinction between transferability and applicability of transfer credits.

 Transferability means the credit hours earned from another school will be added to your Wright State transcript.
 A grade of D or higher earned at any regionally accredited institution will transfer, as long as the course is a college-level course.
 Developmental courses will not transfer into Wright State.

 Wright State accepts credits from colleges and universities that are regionally accredited.
-Regional accrediting agencies are Higher Learning Commission, Middle States, New England, Northwest, Southern, and Western Associations of Colleges and Schools, and the American Council on Education for military credits.
+Regional accrediting agencies are the Higher Learning Commission, Middle States, New England, Northwest, Southern, and Western Associations of Colleges and Schools, and the American Council on Education for military credits.
 Visit the Council of Higher Education to find out if your credits are from a regionally accredited institution.

 Meet with an academic advisor for an unofficial transfer credit review

 Consult your degree audit

-Once you have submitted official transcripts and you are admitted, the registrar will evaluate and post credit to your student record.
+Once you have submitted official transcripts and you are admitted, the registrar will evaluate and post the credit to your student record.
 These credits will appear on your student record under your degree audit.